#TeenMom2's Javi Marroquin Reacts To Kailyn Lowry's Outing With Another Man

 He then added, “I’ll never make decisions for instant gratification.
 I think long term and its advantages/disadvantages,” and said he would never expose his son to “half of that nonsense.”

 Javi Marroquin’s tweets follow not only Kailyn Lowry’s Snapchat of herself and another man in bed but also a recent outing with the same man in Los Angeles.
-Around the time the mother of three made an appearance at the 2017 MTV Movie And TV Awards on Sunday night, she and an unidentified man, who was not her third baby daddy Chris Lopez, stepped out in L.A.
+Around the time the mother of three made an appearance at the 2017 MTV Movie and TV Awards on Sunday night, she and an unidentified man, who was not her third baby daddy Chris Lopez, stepped out in L.A.

 “[Kailyn Lowry] insisted he was just a friend but then they did a Snapchat of them in bed together,” a source explained to E!
 News on Monday.
 “She was upset by the negative response to the Snap.
 [Her ex] Javi Marroquin was especially angry about it and let her know.”